Your Mini Basket

-It's no surprise they are becoming an increasingly popular audio solution as the market is turning away from big, bulky amplifiers and cables everywhere.
+It's no surprise ceiling speakers are becoming an increasingly popular audio solution as the market is turning away from big, bulky amplifiers and cables everywhere.
 Not to mention, these components can be extremely expensive.

 The market is demanding a neater solution and that's why combining Sonos' award-winning multi-room ecosystem and the convenience of ceiling speakers forms a great partnership.

 Stream all of your favourite music, podcasts, radio stations and audiobooks wirelessly around your home using the Sonos Amp, the Sonos app and even your voice in some setups.

 1. Save space, zero clutter.
 Being installed into the ceiling means they take up no floor space at all.
 You also don’t have to worry about finding space on a cabinet, shelf, or avoiding paintings and decorations on the wall.

 2. Position them anywhere.
 As they do not use mains power like a traditional speaker, you are free to position them in the perfect spot in the room's ceiling such as directly above a kitchen island, so the sound can be focused where you want it.

 3. Aesthetic visuals.
 As the wires are concealed within the ceiling, not only are they nice to look at, there are no exposed wires or cables and therefore, no accidents.
 Yes, I’m talking to you, parents with little ones!

 4. No need to spend a fortune.
 You don’t have to spend a second mortgage to get a good in-ceiling speaker set up.
 There are many cost-saving methods to both optimise sound quality while keeping costs to a minimum.